MetaBorgCube/pcf-tutorial/README.md

   referenceTypeOk(x, T, Ts).
 ```

 We ignore the `referenceTypeOk` constraint for now, as it is only there to ensure the error messages are easier to interpret.
 The interesting part is the `query` constraint.
-This constraint takes quite some parameters, which we will analyze one by one.
+This constraint takes quite some parameters, which we will analyse one by one.

 First, there is the `var` parameter, which is the relation to query.
 In languages that, unlike PCF, have multiple relations, this argument ensures that the query will only find declarations under the `var` relation, such as the ones asserted by the `T-Abs` rule we've discussed earlier.
 Second, there is the `P*` argument.
 This is a regular expression that describes valid paths in the scope graph.
 In this case, it ensures that the query can resolve in the local context, and all parent contexts.

 > Exercise.
 Change `P*` into `P+` and test the program `\x: nat. x`.
 Does it type correctly?
 Why (not)?

 Third, there is the _data well-formedness_ condition `{ x' :- x' == x }`.
-This is an anynomous unary predicate that compares the name of a declaration (bound to `x'`) to the reference (`x`).
+This is an anonymous unary predicate that compares the name of a declaration (bound to `x'`) to the reference (`x`).
 Only declarations for which the constraint holds (i.e., `x' == x` can be solved) are returned in the query answer.
 This excludes reachable declarations with the wrong name.

 > Exercise.
 Change `{ x' :- x' == x }` to `{ x' :- true }` and test the program `\x: nat. \y: bool. x + 1`.
 Does it type correctly?
 Why (not)?

 Fourth, there is the `$ < P` argument.
 This argument indicates that the end-of-path label `$` _binds closer_ than the `P` label.
-This means that shorter paths are preferred over longer paths, essentially modeling shadowing.
+This means that shorter paths are preferred over longer paths, essentially modelling shadowing.
 This is best seen in action:

 > Exercise.
 Remove `$ < P` and test the program `\x: bool. \x: nat. x + 1`.
 Does it type correctly?
 Why (not)?